FormingWorlds/JANUS/CONTRIBUTING.md

 3. Make a new [release](https://github.com/FormingWorlds/JANUS/releases).
 Make sure to set the tag to the specified version, e.g. `24.6.26`.

 4. The [upload to pypi](https://pypi.org/project/fwl-janus) is triggered when a release is published and handled by [this workflow](https://github.com/FormingWorlds/JANUS/actions/workflows/publish.yaml).

-5. The [upload to zenodo](https://zenodo.org/record/XXX) is triggered when a release is published.